Bhavmanasa-7/-Online-Complaint-Management-System/README.md

 # Introduction
-1.Online complaint management system provides an online way of solving the problems faced by the student by saving time.The 2.The main objective of this complaint management system i to make complaints easier to coordinate,monitor,track and resolve and to provide management with an effective tool to identify and target problem areas,monitor comlaints handling performace and make college management a better one.
+1.Online complaint management system provides an online way of solving the problems faced by the student by saving time.
+2.The main objective of this complaint management system i to make complaints easier to coordinate,monitor,track and resolve and to provide management with an effective tool to identify and target problem areas,monitor comlaints handling performace and make college management a better one.
-5. Students register their complaints and staff can view the complaints raised by the students.
+3. Students register their complaints and staff can view the complaints raised by the students.

 # Objectives:
 1. To make complaints easier to coordinate, monitor, track and resolve .